- C Programming Examples

 Here is the sample run:

-The size of str gets decreased and initialized with 200 assuming that the characters present at first line of the file entered by user are not more than 200 characters.
+The size of str gets decreased and initialized with 200, assuming that the characters present in the first line of the file entered by the user are not more than 200 characters.

-This program does the same job as of very first program of this article.
-But in place of reading the whole content at once using fscanf() function, here we have used the fgetc() function to read the content of file in character-by-character manner.
-That is, read first character and print it, then read second character and print it, and so on.
+This program does the same job as the very first program in this article.
+But instead of reading the whole content at once using the fscanf() function, here we have used the fgetc() function to read the content of a file in a character-by-character manner.
+That is, read the first character and print it, then read the second character and print it, and so on.

 #include<stdio.h> #include<conio.h> int main() { char fname[20], ch; FILE *fp; printf("Enter the Name of File: "); gets(fname); fp = fopen(fname, "r"); if(fp==NULL) printf("Error Occurred while Opening the File!"); else { printf("\nFile's Content is:\n\n"); ch = fgetc(fp); while(ch!=EOF) { printf("%c", ch); ch = fgetc(fp); } } fclose(fp); getch(); return 0; }